Table of Contents[Hide][Show]

 Sourdough bread is certainly delicious.
-But what about eating it with diabetes?
-Is it a good option or the same as many other breads?
+But is sourdough bread good for diabetics?
+Is it better or the same as many other breads?
 Is it a yes or no food?
 Will it be friendly to blood sugar levels or not?

 What is Sourdough Bread?